-The death has occurred of Desmond Boal, QC, who with his former friend, Ian Paisley established the Democratic Unionist Party in 1971
+The death has occurred of Desmond Boal, QC, who with his former friend, Ian Paisley – from whom he later became estranged – established the Democratic Unionist Party in 1971.

 Mr Boal, who was born in Co Derry in 1929, died on Wednesday night.
 He also served as a unionist member of the Stormont parliament for the Shankill constituency between 1960 and 1971.

 Mr Boal, who was regarded as one of Ireland's most brilliant barristers, joined Dr Paisley in forming the DUP due to his disillusionment with unionism under leaders such as Terence O'Neill, James Chichester-Clark and Brian Faulkner.

 Unlike Dr Paisley he was relatively secular in his view.
 Nonetheless, he struck up a formidable partnership with Dr Paisley, offering intellectual weight and guidance to the DUP leader.

 Their great friendship collapsed however in 2007 when Dr Paisley agreed to share power with Sinn Féin.
 In journalist Eamonn Mallie's BBC documentary on Dr Paisley his wife Baroness Eileen Paisley recounted how that strong bond was sundered.